 This soap will be ready in about six weeks, and I will be sure to let you know how it turns out.
-I am certain that the yogurt will give it the same bubbly, creamy lather that we have experienced with both Salad Bar and Aloe but I am very curious the see what properties turmeric brings to the table shower.
+I am certain that the yogurt will give it the same bubbly, creamy lather that we have experienced with both Salad Bar and Aloe but I am very curious the see what properties turmeric brings to the

 I wanted to make a fruity dessert yesterday so I decided on an old family favorite.
 I remember my mom making this when I was a teenager and then telling me the recipe when I was a young mom.
 It’s such an easy recipe I don’t know if Mom ever had it written down, but I know I never did.

 This has got to be one of the simplest and most delicious desserts you will ever bake so here is the recipe.

 Directions – Spread the cherry pie filling in the bottom of a 13×9 inch (33×23 cm) pan.
 Pour the crushed pineapple evenly over the cherry pie filling.
 Sprinkle the cake mix evenly over the pie filling and pineapple.
 Pour the melted butter over the cake mix as evenly as possible.
 Bake at 350 degrees F (176.7 C) for 30-40 minutes until top starts to brown.